karrot-dev/35c3-foodsaving-talk/index.md

 - When people become foodsavers, they're normally interested in making the world a better place,
 - when they participate for a while, they learn that they actually _can_ make a change
 - positive, productive and practical environmental activists
-- similar topics in the sense of zero waste, upcycling, repairing and general environmentalism become obvious
+- many similar topics in the sense of zero waste, upcycling, repairing and general environmentalism become obvious
 - so do the many more similar forms of countering these, like:
-  - Organizing free shops and free markets, repair cafes, skill sharing sessions, etc.
+  - Organizing free shops and free markets, clothes sharing parties, repair cafes, skill sharing sessions, etc.

 ---